 A Transport Assessment submitted with the application shows that the existing site generates 66 AM and 65 PM two-way peak hour movements.
 The ‘new’ vehicle trip generation at the threshold of the site would give a total of only 41 AM and 37 PM vehicle trips, which would be split between the four proposed site accesses.
 As such, the development will result in a net reduction of 25 and 28 two-way trips generated during the AM and PM peak hours respectively at the threshold of the site.

 A key objective in the development’s design was to create strong connections with the rest of the town centre.
-To encourage a greater number of trips being made by foot and to increase pedestrian safety in the area, this application includes two signalised pedestrian crossings on the A35 Barrack Road; a two-staged crossing at the Foundation Roundabout and an uncontrolled pedestrian traffic island further west on Barrack Road.
+To encourage a greater number of trips being made by foot and to improve road safety, the plans include two crossings over Barrack Road.
+One crossing, known as a ‘toucan’ crossing designed for both pedestrians and cyclists will be delivered in front of the sheltered accommodation building.
+A further crossing specifically designed for pedestrians (known as a ‘pelican crossing’) will be situated nearer the Fountain Roundabout to create a direct footpath link between the development and the High Street.
 This will make it safe for people to cross the road, making walking into town and accessing public transport stops easier.